• Call Us: +971 56 404 5330

 info@mmcivf.com

-MMC IVF, Tanzania, strictly adheres to all IVF and Surrogacy rules and regulations applicable in Tanzania.
-While we may share general information about IVF and Surrogacy with visitors to our websites, we will proceed with treatment to any patient in Tanzania only in full compliance with the applicable legal and regulatory framework governing IVF and Surrogacy in Tanzania.
+MMCIVF Dar es Salaam, Tanzania, strictly adheres to all IVF and Surrogacy rules and regulations applicable in Tanzania.
+While we may share general information about IVF and Surrogacy with visitors to our website, we will proceed with treatment to any patient in MMCIVF Dar es Salaam only in full compliance with the applicable legal and regulatory framework governing IVF and Surrogacy in Tanzania.

-Further, MMCIVF Tanzania operates independently and separately from other MMCIVF Clinics in countries other than Tanzania.
+Further, MMCIVF Dar es Salaam, Tanzania operates independently and separately from other MMCIVF Clinics in countries other than Tanzania.